Sarthak1505/Covid-Tracker-Application/README.md

 # COVID TRACKER APPLICATION

-An android which tracks COVID-19 cases data and vaccination slots for India.
+An android app which tracks COVID-19 cases data and vaccination slots for India.
 This app displays state wise data for COVID-19 cases.
 It displays Active cases, Deaths and Recovered for each state and data of whole country.